 If you’d like to include red as part of your style but want to do it in a subtle way, red accessories are the way to go.

 Red add a bit of polish to your look and red shoes can each outfit a lift.
-These shoes are stylish and comofrtable.
+These shoes are stylish and comfortable.

 A red bag can give an otherwise monochrome or neutral outfit a lift.
-This clutch bag that can also be worn over your shoulders is the perfect accessory.
+Or you could opt for a red scarf, necklace or earrings.

 If I like to get more ideas on how to combine a certain color and create really interesting combinations, I go to colourlovers.
 This tool allows you to see many color palettes immediately and will give you lots of ideas.
 Just search for red in the colour palettes search box and you will instantly get lots of different options.